Bacon Cheeseburger Soup

 - 1 teaspoon garlic powder, use more if you like

 - shredded cheddar cheese

-In a heavy pot with tall sides (a small to medium sized stock pot works great) over medium heat, fry the bacon.
+- For the soup: In a heavy pot with tall sides (a small to medium sized stock pot works great) over medium heat, fry the bacon.
 Remove to a plate lined with a paper towel to drain.
 Let cool, then roughly chop and set aside.

-Add the browned hamburger back to the pot, followed by the beef broth, tomatoes, cheddar cheese soup, half and half, Worcestershire sauce, ketchup, mustard, cumin, chili powder, garlic powder, Lawrys salt, and black pepper.
+- Add the browned beef back to the pot, followed by the beef broth, tomatoes, cheddar cheese soup, half & half, Worcestershire sauce, ketchup, mustard, cumin, chili powder, garlic powder, Lawry's Seasoned Salt, and black pepper.
 Let the soup heat up as you occasionally stir it.

-- For the toasted garlic buns for dipping.

-Lightly butter the cut sides of each dinner roll.
-Sprinkle lightly with Penzeys Sandwich Sprinkle.
-Grill, cut/buttered side down, on a grill pan or griddle over medium-high heat until nicely browned.
+- For the toasted garlic buns: Lightly butter the cut sides of each dinner roll.
+Sprinkle lightly with garlic powder.
+Cook, cut/buttered side down, on an outdoor grill or indoor grill pan, skillet, or griddle, over medium-high heat until nicely browned.